The64thGamer/cheeseepedia/content/hye2lge5jbs08fna/content.md

 ### Pete and Repete

-Not to be confused with Creative Engineering's Pete Thornsberry and Repeat Thornsberry of the {{< wiki-link "Hard Luck Bears" >}}, Pete (an elephant) and Repete (a mouse) were supposedly a comedic duo on Stage Left.
+Not to be confused with Creative Engineering's Pete Thornsberry and Repeat Thornsberry of the [Hard Luck Bears], Pete (an elephant) and Repete (a mouse) were supposedly a comedic duo on Stage Left.
 Not much information is known about these two, though it's possible that they were retrofitted versions of Patty the Piano-Playing Pachyderm and Mortimer D. Mouse from CPI's Animal Crackers (which was used in the Decatur, GA store).(1)

 ## Stage Composition

 Although stage documentation is obscure, it is confirmed that Sgt.
 Singer's used at least a 3-Stage configuration (similar to other animatronic shows at the time).
-Center Stage included {{< wiki-link "P T Bearum (Animatronic)" >}}, {{< wiki-link "Sgt Singer (Animatronic)" >}}, and Pounce D' Lion (Animatronic)|Pounce D' Lion.
+Center Stage included [P T Bearum (Animatronic)], [Sgt Singer (Animatronic)], and Pounce D' Lion (Animatronic)|Pounce D' Lion.
 Stage Right allegedly contained Dolly Porker (Animatronic)|Dolly Porker (though it is currently unconfirmed), while Stage Left supposedly included Pete and Repete.
 When Creative Presentations began to sell off the remaining Sgt.
 Singer's stock, the previous arrangement of characters was reduced to just the aforementioned three characters on Center Stage (Bearum, Singer, and Pounce).
 One Sgt.
-Singer figure was paired with Purrscilla Purr and Big Bear from {{< wiki-link "Celebration Station's WOOF Radio" >}} for a show installation at [Mirapolis](https://en.wikipedia.org/wiki/Mirapolis) (a defunct theme park in France).
+Singer figure was paired with Purrscilla Purr and Big Bear from [Celebration Station's WOOF Radio] for a show installation at [Mirapolis](https://en.wikipedia.org/wiki/Mirapolis) (a defunct theme park in France).

 ## Installed Locations